spockz/alessandrovermeulen.me/_posts/2011-03-10-uuag-textmate-bundle-released.markdown

 ---
 layout: post
 title: UUAG TextMate Bundle released
 tags:
-- Haskell
+- haskell
 - uuagc
 - textmate
-- attribute grammars
+- attribute-grammars
 comments: true
 ---
 I'm proud to announce the release of the <a title="GitHub repository of the